Special Dietary Needs at Brown Faculty Club Events

 Step 1: Event Planner: Have your food allergic guest(s) complete form

-Event planners must submit a formal request (BFC Event – Guest Allergen Form) to The Brown Faculty Club Function Manager or General Manager for each guest requiring a meal accommodation.
+Event planners must submit a formal request (BFC Event – Guest Allergen Form) to The Brown Faculty Club Function Manager for each guest requiring a meal accommodation.
 These must be submitted no later than (four) 4 business days from the event date.

 Why should the guest(s) complete this form?
 The event planner assumes responsibility for the accuracy and completeness of information provided to The Brown Faculty Club department.
 As the guest is the one who truly understands his or her needs, in order to avoid mishandling of a special requirement, The Brown Faculty Club strongly suggests that event planners guide guests to complete the form themselves.
 Additionally, The Brown Faculty Club is unable to accept requests submitted through other means.